MattiaFanan/k8s-notes/07-services/00-ClusterIP/2-mechanics/01-common-ckad-patterns.md

 1. **Always name your Service ports** when there are multiple ports — required for DNS SRV records and CKAD exam clarity.
 2. **Use FQDN for cross-namespace calls** (`service.namespace.svc.cluster.local`) — short names only work within the same namespace.
+%comment with final dot i think, explain the 5dots linux serch Why should i use FQSN when servicename.namespace is always enough While servicename.namespace (or even just a short name within the same namespace) is usually enough for day-to-day functionality, using the full Fully Qualified Service Name (FQSN/FQDN) like servicename.namespace.svc.cluster.local offers critical advantages in performance, security, and strict environment management:
+1. Performance and DNS Optimization (ndots)
+Inside a Kubernetes pod, the /etc/resolv.conf file is configured with a search path and an ndots setting (typically ndots:5).
+ * When you use a short name or servicename.namespace, the Linux DNS resolver doesn't immediately know it's an absolute address.
+ * It sequentially appends every search domain in the pod's list (e.g., trying servicename.namespace.svc.cluster.local, then servicename.namespace.svc., then cluster domains) until it gets a hit.
+ * This results in multiple hidden DNS lookups (traffic overhead) for every single request.
+Using a true FQSN with a trailing dot (servicename.namespace.svc.cluster.local.) tells the resolver it's an absolute path, cutting straight to 1 single DNS query.
+At scale, this drastically reduces CoreDNS latency and load.
+2. Preventing Multi-Cluster and Ambiguity Bugs
+If you ever implement multi-cluster architectures (like Kubernetes federation, Cluster API, or hybrid setups with customized CoreDNS forwarders), short names can resolve unpredictably depending on which cluster context or fallback resolver handles the request.
+An FQSN explicitly locks the target to a specific cluster and namespace layout.
+3. Strict Security and Preventing Namespace Hijacking In large organizations sharing a cluster, relying on short names or loose naming conventions can occasionally lead to unexpected collision risks if search paths are misconfigured.
+An explicit FQSN ensures that code explicitly declares where a dependency lives, making security audits and network policies much easier to reason about.
+4. Code Portability and Config Maps
+When writing configuration files or environment variables for applications that might need to talk to services across different environments (or even external mock services mapped via ExternalName), enforcing a strict FQDN standard means your configuration parser treats internal and external dependencies uniformly.

+Why would it search first svcname.ns.svc. if svcname.ns is unique and svc.cluster.local. is a constant suffix?
+When you type a short name or a name like servicename.namespace, it contains only 1 dot.
+Under standard Linux DNS resolver (glibc) configuration in Kubernetes, the ndots:5 setting dictates how lookups are handled:
+ * The Relative Name Check: Because your query has fewer dots than the ndots threshold (1 is less than 5), the Linux resolver treats the name as relative, not absolute.
+ * Appending the Search Path: Instead of querying servicename.namespace directly, the resolver takes your text and sequentially appends every domain in the pod's search list:
+   * Attempt 1: servicename.namespace.current-namespace.svc.cluster.local (Results in NXDOMAIN)
+   * Attempt 2: servicename.namespace.svc.cluster.local (Results in a match)
+   * Attempt 3: servicename.namespace.cluster.local (If needed)
+Even though servicename.namespace feels unique and intuitive to you, the underlying operating system resolver does not inherently know that ns is a Kubernetes namespace—it just sees a string with one dot and blindly follows the search path rules.
+Using an absolute FQSN with a trailing dot (servicename.namespace.svc.cluster.local.) bypasses the search path entirely, forcing the resolver to make 1 direct query.

+Difference between
+​Attempt 2: servicename.namespace.svc.cluster.local (Results in a match) ​Attempt 3: servicename.namespace.cluster.local (If needed)

+The difference between Attempt 2 and Attempt 3 comes down to the exact structure of the pod's DNS search path (search list) and how the Linux resolver steps through it.
+Here is what the standard search path looks like inside a Kubernetes Pod's /etc/resolv.conf: search <current-namespace>.svc.cluster.local svc.cluster.local cluster.local

+When you query servicename.namespace (which has 1 dot and triggers ndots:5), the resolver appends each item from that search list one by one:
+1. Attempt 2: servicename.namespace.svc.cluster.local
+ * What it represents: This is formed by taking your query (servicename.namespace) and appending the second item in the search list (svc.cluster.local).
+ * Why it matters: This matches the standard format of a Service inside a different namespace.
+If you are in namespace alpha and you look up my-service.beta, Attempt 2 tests my-service.beta.svc.cluster.local, which correctly resolves to the service in namespace beta.
+2. Attempt 3: servicename.namespace.cluster.local
+ * What it represents: This is formed by appending the third item in the search list (cluster.local).
+ * Why it matters: This is a fallback search domain for the cluster base.
+For most standard Kubernetes deployments, this attempt will fail (NXDOMAIN) because cluster.local alone isn't a valid namespace-level routing pattern for a service, but the Linux resolver runs through it anyway because it is in the search block.
+Summary
+ * Attempt 2 checks if you meant a service inside another namespace (.svc.cluster.local).
+ * Attempt 3 checks against the root cluster domain (.cluster.local).

-3. **Use `clusterIP: None` intentionally** — headless Services are for StatefulSets or custom service discovery, not for regular load balancing.
+4. **Use `clusterIP: None` intentionally** — headless Services are for StatefulSets or custom service discovery, not for regular load balancing.
-4. **Use ExternalName for external services** — avoid creating manual Endpoints when a simple CNAME will do.
+5. **Use ExternalName for external services** — avoid creating manual Endpoints when a simple CNAME will do.
-5. **Verify Endpoints after creating a Service:**
+6. **Verify Endpoints after creating a Service:**
    ```bash
    kubectl get endpoints <service-name>
    # If empty, the selector does not match any ready Pods
    ```
-6. **Use `sessionAffinity: ClientIP`** only when needed (e.g., stateful protocols that require sticky connections).
+7. **Use `sessionAffinity: ClientIP`** only when needed (e.g., stateful protocols that require sticky connections).
 It adds overhead and does not survive Pod restarts.
-7. **Do not use ClusterIP Services for external traffic** — use NodePort, LoadBalancer, or Ingress instead.
+8. **Do not use ClusterIP Services for external traffic** — use NodePort, LoadBalancer, or Ingress instead.
 ClusterIP is only reachable from within the cluster.

 ## Common CKAD Exam Mistakes